mcastellaneta/mcastellaneta.github.io/src/data/about.md

 # Intro

-I have bachelor’s degree in Computer Science and I am finalising a Master’s degree in Data Science and Machine Learning.
+I have a bachelor’s degree with honours in Computer Science and I am finalising a Master’s degree in Data Science and Machine Learning.
 My University journey has been focused on web and mobile programming and I’ve gained programming fundamentals.
 I am very passionate and I like to solve problems and explore alternative solutions, always trying to find the one that best suits the context.
 I tend to share what I have learned and my ideas with people, because I believe that there is no knowledge without unity.

 # Currently